marigosa27/marigosa27/README.md

 ### Hi there 👋 I am Maria, a second year PhD Student

-- 📫 How to reach me: ... email me at gomezsaldarriagam14@students.ecu.edu
-- 😄 Pronouns: ... she/her
-- ⚡ Fun fact: ...
-I used to work as a Data Scientist

 ### I have a background in health care data science and health economics.

 ### My research interest include: